yoasyo25/career-development-curriculum/deliverable_submissions/1701-f/john_binning.md

        * Link to blog post on something you've learned [link to gist](https://gist.github.com/JohnBinning/0319cd3ef320da667cf6c4f3e5da55ed)
        * 3-4 sentences on how you're using this blog post to connect with other people in your network
-* Link to your completed Turing portfolio with 2 additional projects:
+* Link to your completed Turing portfolio with 2 additional projects: https://www.turing.io/alumni/john-binning
-* Summary of participation in practice interview and/or actual interview using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_practice_reflection_guidelines.md):
+* Summary of participation in practice interview and/or actual interview [gist](https://gist.github.com/JohnBinning/67f665ac3541696fd3ab896b5bc0e622):
-* Link to completed action plan for the post-grad job search using this [template](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md):
+* Link to completed action plan for the post-grad job search [gist](https://gist.github.com/JohnBinning/b0e793234f172cd911fa87b86d169849):

 ## Mod 3 Deliverables: